TrungTNguyenn/Hospital-Project-I/README.md

 HAVING totalCost > 500
 ORDER BY totalCost DESC;

+<u> Returns the total amount overdue, first and last name, and patientID for each patient.
+A manager would be interested in these query results because it would allow them to see exactly how much money is overdue from each patient.
+This would help send out overdue statements to each person. </u>

 SELECT p.patientID, p.fName, p.lName,
 (SELECT AVG(prescriptionCount) FROM (SELECT COUNT(*)AS prescriptionCount
 FROM Prescription prescript WHERE prescript.patientID = p.patientID
 GROUP BY p.patientID) AS presciptCount) AS avgScripts FROM Patient p
 ORDER BY avgScripts DESC;

+<u> Returns the average amount of prescriptions for each patient.
+A manager would be interested in these query results because it would show how much each medicine inventory is needed in the hospital so that each patient has it and to see the frequency of medicine needed, or if they are being overprescribed. </u>

 SELECT SUM(Billing.cost) AS TotalCosts, YEAR(EmergencyVisit.arrivalDateTime) AS YearTotal FROM Billing